 2] Using Taskkill

-Open the Command Prompt as Administrative and run the Tasklist command, it will show you a list of all the running processes.
+Open the Command Prompt as Administrator and run the Tasklist command, it will show you a list of all the running processes.

 To view the processes, type Taskview and hit Enter.